 - Incidental learning

-Well done, that is the first step to being better prepared and equipped with the knowledge and skills to assist your little one through to becoming a confident and happy little swimmer.
+Well done, that is the first step to being better prepared and equipped to teach swim classes for 2.5-3 year old’s.
+This is in correlation with the knowledge and skills to assist little ones through to becoming a confident and happy little swimmer.